All Episodes

 Wheat, way up over a year ago.

-That's the trickle effect that you mentioned because for taking land that had been used for other things, there are no shortages of that, sure.
+That's the trickle effect that you mentioned because we're taking land that had been used for other things.

-So less those green people who want to eat soy products other than meat are going to find a lot less of them produced in this country now, because uh there's more money in growing corn, and that's what farmers are doing.
+So those green people who want to eat soy products other than meat are going to find a lot less of them produced in this country now because there's more money in growing corn, and that's what farmers are doing.

-Look at the acreage planting estimates and so forth, and you will see there's a lot less wheat planted, there's a lot less soybean planted, that meaning higher flour, higher soy products, which leads to the third and most important point of all.
+Look at the acreage planning estimates and so forth, and you will see there's a lot less wheat planted, there's a lot less soybean planted, meaning higher flour, higher soy products, which leads to the third and most important point of all.

 And that is, I would like to ask you and everyone, would you rather import your fuel or would you rather import your food?